The Ultimate Guide to Getting a Bartending Job in Hawaii

 How Long Is a Liquor Card Certification Good For?

 A Liquor Card certification is good for four years.
-Once you have completed the initial process and received your Liquor Card, you are good to go.
+Once you have completed the initial process and received your card, you are ready.

 Once you have the certification, you must retake the Server Training every four years to remain current.
-If you let your Liquor Card lapse, you will need to take the training and pass the test again to get a new Liquor Card issued.
+If you let your card lapse, you will need to take the training and pass the test again to get a new card issued.

 Can You Take the Server Training Online?

-The Server Training that is required to obtain a Liquor Card certification is only held in person.
-At this time there is no plan to make virtual Server Training classes available.
+The Server Training required to obtain a Liquor Card certification is only held in person.
+Currently, there is no plan to make virtual Server Training classes available.

 Server Training classes are offered multiple times each week from 8:30 am -11 am with the hope that it will be easy to find time to attend.
 You don’t need to sign up beforehand, so you can attend whenever best fits your schedule.